onekiloparsec/QLFits/README.md

 * There is a Copy Files build phase that puts the Debug build of Provisioning.qlgenerator in your ~/Library/QuickLook folder.

-* The "Provisioning" scheme runs "qlmanage" with the -p argument set to "~/Library/MobileDevice/Provisioning\ Profiles/Iconfactory_Development.mobileprovision".
-You won't have this file, so change it to something you do have.

 * QuickLook plug-ins sometimes don't like to install.
 Learn to use "qlmanage -r" to reset the daemon.
-Using "qlmanage -m plugins | grep mobileprovision" will tell you if the plug-in has been recognized.
+Using "qlmanage -m plugins" will tell you if the plug-in has been recognized.
 Sometimes you have to login and out before the plug-in is recognized.

-* You can use the command-line to debug, as well.
-To dump of the output in a .qlpreview bundle, use: "qlmanage -p ~/Library/MobileDevice/Provisioning\ Profiles/Iconfactory_Development.mobileprovision -o /tmp/quicklook".
-You'll need to make the directory first.